 Designed to echo and affirm the historic quality of the entire business district, Central Park is truly - once again - the heart of the community.

 A model of smart growth, the re-constructed park draws people from all sectors of the community to enjoy its natural beauty, make use of its range of amenities, and engage with cultural and community events of all kinds.

-Detailed design and construction of the improvements began following a public-private fundraising campaign, and includes a new outdoor covered performance stage, open air shelters, family restrooms, central plaza with interactive zero depth spray water feature, relocated historic gazebo, exploratory play features and other amenities.
+Detailed design and construction of the improvements began following a public-private fundraising campaign, and include a new outdoor covered performance stage, open-air shelters, family restrooms, a central plaza with an interactive zero-depth spray water feature, relocated historic gazebo, exploratory play features and other amenities.